Todd Boulanger

 Todd Boulanger is an American lobbyist.
 He was senior vice president of Cassidy & Associates and was a figure in the Jack Abramoff scandal.

-Background
+Early life and education

 Boulanger graduated from the University of New Hampshire with a degree in political science, and served in the U.S. Army Reserves for eight years.

-Early career
+Career

-In 1999 Boulanger followed Jack Abramoff to work for Preston Gates Ellis & Rouvelas Meeds, and then in 2001 to Greenberg Traurig as a member of "Team Abramoff", and finally in 2004 to Cassidy & Associates.
+In 1999, Boulanger followed Jack Abramoff to work for Preston Gates Ellis & Rouvelas Meeds, and then to Greenberg Traurig as a member of "Team Abramoff" in 2001, and finally to Cassidy & Associates in 2004.

-In 2000 Boulanger served on the Bush recount team for Broward and Duval counties during the Florida election recount.
+In 2000, Boulanger served on the Bush recount team for Broward and Duval counties during the Florida election recount.
 His Greenberg Traurig online profile heralded his involvement; fellow Team Abramoff members Shawn Vasell, Tony Rudy, and Duane Gibson also participated.

 Boulanger was also a legislative aide to Senator Bob Smith.

 Abramoff scandal

 While working for Abramoff in 2002, Todd Boulanger drafted a letter to Secretary of the Interior Gale Norton on behalf of the Louisiana Coushatta against the Jena Band of Choctaws from Louisiana, who were hoping to build a casino near the Coushatta's own.
 His original draft said to Norton: "we hold you accountable" to shoot down "reservation shopping" by the Jenas.
 In June, Norton received a toned-down letter, signed by House Majority Leader Tom DeLay (R-Tex.), House Speaker J. Dennis Hastert (R-Ill.) and Majority Whip Roy Blunt (R-Mo.).